 Configure the on-premises cloud provider

-Step 1.
-Configuring the on-premises provider
+Configure the on-premises provider

-This is an internal tag used for organizing your providers, so you know where you want to deploy your YugabyteDB universes.
+Provider name is an internal tag used for organizing your providers, so you know where you want to deploy your YugabyteDB universes.

-Port number of ssh client connections.
+Port number of SSH client connections.

 Manually Provision Nodes

 If you choose to manually set up your database nodes, set this flag to true.
 Otherwise, Yugabyte Platform will use the sudo user to set up DB nodes.
 For manual provisioning, you would be prompted to run a python script at a later stage, or to run a set of commands on the database nodes.